The0x539/ULTRAKILL-Mods/RcHud/README.md

 This mod respects the game's "crosshair HUD fade" setting.
 The icons will also switch positions to match left-handed mode.

 In addition, you can edit `ULTRAKILL/BepInEx/config/RcHud.cfg` to configure:
+- The way colors work on the stamina meter ([new in 1.2.0!](https://www.youtube.com/watch?v=kEcWEBIaO6g))
+- Whether to use the tweaked overheal meter (new in 1.2.0!)
 - How long the icons remain visible before fading
 - How long the railcannon meter remains visible (once fully charged) before fading
 - Individual position and scaling for the gun and arm icons